yuanchenyang/personal-website/symmetry.md

 \end{array}
 $$

-The same story holds for Support Vector Machines (SVMs), which finds a separating hyperplane given linearly separable data $$x_i$$ from two classes
+Next we look at classification with Support Vector Machines (SVMs), which finds a separating hyperplane given linearly separable data $$x_i$$ from two classes
 $$y_i \in \{\pm 1\}$$ by solving the following optimization problem:

 $$